freenas/freenas-docs/userguide/vms.rst

 press :kbd:`Enter` again.
 After logging in, a :literal:`[rancher@rancher ~]$` prompt is displayed.

+Ensure Rancher has functional networking and can :command:`ping` an outside website.
+Adjust the VM
+:ref:`Network Interface <vms-network-interface>` and reboot the VM if necessary.

 Download and install the Rancher system with this command:

 .. code-block:: none